Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 This is not applicable in our situation because sorters are iterating over different fields.
-However, if you're sure only one field in a single loop is used, this _Structure of Arrays_ is cache friendlier as it loads less data in the CPU caches: less padding, less useless bytes.
-By making a better use of the cache line, not only we are pretty sure the program will run faster, but the CPU will be better at predicting what data will be loaded in the cache line, boosting the performance even more!
+However, if you're sure only one field in a single loop is used, this _Structure of Arrays_ is cache friendlier as it loads less data into the CPU caches: less padding, fewer useless bytes.
+By making better use of the cache line, not only we are pretty sure the program will run faster, but the CPU will be better at predicting what data will be loaded in the cache line, boosting the performance even more!